-Use of any specific External Frameworks or Contracts by the Council must be approved in writing by the Head of Procurement and the City Solicitor prior to the Council entering into such Frameworks/Contracts.
+Use of approved external frameworks or contracts will be deemed to be compliant with these Standing Orders and, as such, are a legitimate procurement strategy in appropriate circumstances.
+Use of any specific external frameworks or contracts by the Council must be approved in writing by the Head of Procurement and the City Solicitor Head of Legal and Democratic Services prior to the Council entering into such frameworks/contracts.
 The Head of Procurement will keep a "Register of Approved External Frameworks and Contracts".
-The City Solicitor will review the Terms and Conditions pertaining to each Approved External Framework/Contract and will complete a due diligence which will be kept in the Register of Approved External Frameworks and Contracts.
-If Commissioning Services wish to purchase via an Approved External Framework or Contract they must obtain the prior written approval of the City Solicitor and the Head of Procurement.
-Only once such written approval has been given will the Council be able to enter into such External Frameworks or Contracts.
+The City Solicitor Head of Legal and Democratic Services will review the terms and conditions pertaining to each approved external framework/contract and will complete a due diligence which will be kept in the Register of Approved External Frameworks and Contracts.
+If Commissioning Services wish to purchase via an approved external framework or contract they must obtain the prior written approval of the City SolicitorHead of Legal and Democratic Services and the Head of Procurement.
+Only once such written approval has been given will the Council be able to enter into such external frameworks or contracts.

-(2) Constructionline
+21(2) Constructionline